Euphorbia ingens, also referred to as the candelabra tree cactus, belongs to the family Euphorbiaceae, the spurge family, and genus Euphorbia.

 - Allow the cutting to dry for about two weeks.
 You will notice a callus over the cut ends.

-- Plant them in preferred soil and see your Euphorbia ingens grow into a beautiful tree.
+- Plant them in your preferred soil and see your Euphorbia ingens grow into a beautiful tree.

 It is important to mention that the Candelabra tree is a poisonous plant.